 Headings in these Terms and Conditions are for convenience only and will have no legal meaning or effect.

 This website (including all content provided within it) is not a definitive source of information.
 If you are in any doubt you should contact your Local Authority before undertaking any work.

 Building Regulations content on the Planning Portal provides you with a practical level of guidance to enable you to better understand how the Building Regulations might impact on a building project you are doing or considering.

 It is not a definitive interpretation of the Building Regulations.
 We urge you to seek appropriate professional advice before starting work, and to choose a registered builder, or a registered installer, to carry out any work.

 Accuracy/completeness of information

 The information provided on or via the Planning Portal is intended to be informative only and is provided on an "as is" and "as available" basis.
-In using the Planning Portal you acknowledge that any reliance upon any information obtained or received via the Planning Portal shall be at your sole risk.
+In using the Planning Portal, you acknowledge that any reliance upon any information obtained or received via the Planning Portal shall be at your own risk.
 If you are in any doubt, please seek independent professional advice.

 Website functionality and data